ntu-zjy/DomainFL/Readme.md

 # Visualization

-You can see some visulization result by playing with the 'visualize.ipynb'.
+You can see some visulization result in our paper by playing with the 'visualize.ipynb'.

 # Basic experiment